If You’re Reading This, You’re Me. Hi.

 27. How to mend a button and use iron-on hem tape.

 Five minutes.
 One needle.
 One spool of thread.
 One roll of hem tape.
-He’ll never sew anything else in his life.
-But the day he loses a button on his nice shirt before something important, he’ll think “wait, mom showed me this once,” and his world will not crumble.
-That’s the whole goal.
+He'll never sew anything else in his life.
+But one day when he loses a button on a nice shirt before an important event, he will think, "wait mom showed me this once", and his world won't crumble.
+That's the goal.

 Last Week Rituals